Anthony-Nolan/Atlas/README.md

     - This should take < 1 second to run.
     - You should have received a trivial `OK 200` responses.
 - Set up sensible initial data.
-  - Post to `/matching-dictionary/create-latest-version`.
+  - Post to `matching-dictionary/recreate-active-version`.
     - This should take 2-6 minutes to run.
   - In SSMS, open and run the SQL script `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\InitialDonorTestData.sql"`.
     - This should take 10-40 seconds to run.
   - In SSMS, open and run the SQL script `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\InitialRefreshData.sql"`.
     - This should take < 1 second to run.
-- Run a search (avoiding NMDP lookups).
+- Run a search (avoiding NMDP Code lookups).
-  - With the API project running, POST the JSON in `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\ZeroResultsSearch.json"` to: `<LOCALHOST>/search`.
+  - Restart the API project, and POST the JSON in `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\ZeroResultsSearch.json"` to: `<LOCALHOST>/search`.
   - You should get a 200 Success response, with 0 results.
   - The first search should take 20-60 seconds.
   - Subsequent searches should take < 1 second.